sfl7781/Election_Analysis/README.md

 #### [Election Results](Analysis/election_results.txt)

 ## Election Audit Summary
 Since the code was written to directly pull from the csv file used, this script can be interchangeable with essentially any location that provides the same type of data.
-Furthermore it can be modified for data that includes demographics such as age, gender, ethnicity, religion or education with some adjustment to the assigned variables.
+Furthermore it can be modified for data that includes demographics such as age, gender, ethnicity, religion or education with some adjustment to the assigned variables to see which voters are more prevalent than others.
 This could assist with statistical analysis while possibly enhancing the campaign strategies of existing and future candidates.